Stocks move mostly lower as bond yields resume their climb

 Banks benefited from the increase in bond yields, which allows them to charge higher rates on mortgages and many other kinds of loans.
 The yield on the benchmark 10-year Treasury note rose to 1.48% from 1.41%.

-Goldman Sachs rose 2% and JPMorgan rose 2.5%, while Wells Fargo and Citigroup both rose more than 3%.
+Goldman Sachs rose 2%.
+JPMorgan, Wells Fargo and Citigroup all rose more than 3%.
 The KBW Bank Index, a measure of the 24 largest banks, was up more than 2%.

 "The 10-year yield is saying the economy is going to get stronger,” said Ryan Detrick, chief investment strategist for LPL Financial.